sahilbadla/svc-playerdb/README.md

 # svc-playerdb
 Demo microservice application that loads player profiles from a csv file.
-This csv is loaded at startup(PlayerdbApplication.java) from location `src/main/resources/People.csv`
+This csv is loaded at startup(see PlayerdbApplication.java) from location `src/main/resources/People.csv`

 ## Technology ##